Does Tart Cherry Juice Really Help You Sleep?

 At least a third of Americans have reported experiencing insomnia in the past year and nearly all of us have experienced it at some point.
 Sleeping pills, melatonin, sleep doctors, these are all solutions we turn to to help us fight insomnia.

 But what about tart cherry juice to keep insomnia at bay?
 It is a natural sleep solution that reduces insomnia by boosting melatonin.
+Combined with the highest quality bed such as the Nolah Signature mattress (read our Nolah signature review), it can provide you with the best results.

 Several studies have been conducted and they all show that tart cherries eaten regularly can regulate your sleep cycle, making it much easier for you to fall asleep at night.
 A 2001 study found that Montmorency cherries, a type of tart cherry, contain high amounts of natural melatonin.
 In fact, they have six times more melatonin than sweet Balaton cherries.